Skip to main content

 • “The retro art style and concept pulled me in to try the game and I am glad I did!”

-• “The only issue I had is on full screen, the game caused my GPU to go up to 100% fan despite me limiting FPS and turning off what few graphics options there are.”
+• “The only issue I had is on full screen, the game caused my GPU to go up to 100% fan speed despite me limiting FPS and turning (what little) options in the graphics settings off.”

 • “The art style is a person’s preference, but it’s kind of humorous to have every sprite of the same hero class looking exactly the same.”

-• “Graphics and display options feel limited (resolution setting is grayed out, and windowed mode isn’t obvious).”
+• “Graphics/display options feel limited (resolution setting is grayed out, and windowed mode isn’t obvious).”

 • replayability

-• “Great game to just vibe with if you want to see a bunch of shiny sprites and numbers flying around your screen.
-The standard game, and adventure mode adds a nice little roguelite treat to keep the game fairly fresh and adds a lot of replayability.”
+• “Great game to just vibe with if you want to see a bunch of shiny sprites and numbers flying around your screen with the standard game, and adventure mode adds a nice little roguelite treat to keep the game fairly fresh and adds a lot of replayability.”

 • “Most of the replayability is just farming enough currency to fill out the skill tree while slowly growing stronger.”